702573N/Obsidian-Tasks-Calendar/README.md

     view: "week"
     #  Week calendar, Agenda calendar

+    view: "widget"
+    # Widget calendar, small week calendar

     options: ""
     # Typical Task plugin icons in front of each task

     options: "noIcons"
     # Hide Task plugin Icons in front of each task

+    options: "vertical"
+    options: "horizontal"
+    # The sorting order of days inside the week calendar can be changed between horizontal (left to right) and vertical (top to bottom).
     ```

-5. In each note file you can set a custom "color" and a custom "icon" to show up in the calendar.
-To do this, you only need to enter the following metadata in the note header.
+5. In each note file you can define custom "color" and "icon" to show up in the calendar.
+To do so, you only need to add the following metadata to the first line of your note.

     ```
     ---